joinbox/guidelines/styleguide/angular.md

 > **To Clarify:** ~~Where do we manipulate the DOM in components?~~ DOM manipulations happen during the `$postLink` lifecycle hook.

 1. Forget about scope inheritance!
 It is evil.
-All directives have an isolated scope!
+All components have an isolated scope!
 All the data that is passed into the component is clearly defined in the `bindings` section of the components definition.
 2. Create services to share logic and load data if necessary.

 ### Structure
 Reworking a codebase towards components brings up an old discussion about how to structure Angular code.
 Some prefer to group the code together based on their type of content (_e.g._ having a `service` folder, a `directive` folder ...).

-Even though this might be subjective I'd go for a functional/domain based structure:
+Even though this might be subjective, the most :

 	- `app.js`
 	- `/user`